-Best Practices for Private Equity Investor Relations Professionals
+Best Practices for Private Equity Investor Relations Professionals in 2021

 As a leading source of data and analytics for the private markets industry, eVestment Private Markets works with hundreds of GPs and LPs during their respective fundraising and fund investing processes.
 In doing so, we gain a unique perspective on both sides of the equation, and in today’s volatile fundraising environment, this insight is more important than ever.

 We’ve distilled some of these insights into three best practices for private equity investor relations professionals to maximize their chances of an efficient and successful fundraise.

 1. Focus in and do your research on target LPs

 The current virtual fundraising environment has made the difficult task of fundraising from institutional investors even more challenging.
 Without spending the required time conducting thorough research on investors, fund managers risk wasting time with prospective LPs that have little chance of committing.
 Sophisticated fundraisers must ensure they are focusing their finite time and resource on investors who have the highest chance of committing.

 Ask and answer these key questions to identify the right LPs for your fundraising target list:

 What is their pacing plan and typical bitesize?

 - Knowing how much an investor is planning to invest in a given fiscal year is critical.
 This will tell you how many commitment “slots” they have available and for what asset classes and sub-asset classes.